-In 1968, the Japanese Bobcat was sent to America by a lady called Judy Crawford who had lived in Japan for the past 15 years and been breeding the Japanese Bobtail there.
+In 1968, the Japanese Bobcat was sent to America Judy Crawford who had lived in Japan for the past 15 years and been breeding the Japanese Bobtail there.
 Two cats were imported, a tortoiseshell and white female called Madame Butterfly and a red and white male called Richard.
 These cats were sent to a breeder by the name of Elizabeth Freret and the pair soon produced kittens.
 They were first shown in 1969.

 The Japanese Bobcat is a symbol of good luck and happiness when found in the traditional colour pattern of mi-ke (which means three fur), which is white with red and black patches.
 This cat has been identified with the famous “Beckoning Cat” (see image below)